 There is nothing quite like a homemade flour tortilla.

-In a medium bowl, stir together the flour, salt and baking powder.
-Add the oil and water, stirring to bring the mixture together to a soft dough (it will be sticky).
-Turn the dough out onto a floured surface and knead it for 3 to 4 minutes (you can do this step in a stand mixer with a dough hook for 2 minutes).
+In a bowl, stir together flour, salt and baking powder.
+Add oil and water, stirring to bring the mixture together to form a soft dough (it will be sticky).
+Turn dough out onto a floured surface and knead it for 3 to 4 minutes (you can do this step in a stand mixer with a dough hook for 2 minutes).

-Cover the dough with plastic wrap and allow to rest for 10 to 20 minutes.
-(You can actually make the dough the day before and refrigerate.
+Cover dough with plastic wrap and allow to rest for 10 to 20 minutes.
+(You can make dough the day before and refrigerate.
 Then proceed as follows.)

-Divide the dough in to golf-ball-sized rounds, rolling them around to create a smooth surface.
-Cover again and rest again for 10 minutes.
-(By working the dough you have activated the gluten, which makes it springy and difficult to roll out.
-Resting helps relax the dough and makes it a much easier task!)
+Divide dough in to golf-ball-sized rounds, rolling them around to create a smooth surface.
+Cover and rest for 10 minutes.

 One at a time, place a ball of dough on a well-floured surface and with a rolling pin, roll it out to form a semblance of a circle.
-It works best to roll a couple of times in one direction, turn the dough or your rolling pin a quarter turn, roll a couple more times, and continue this until you have a fairly round tortilla, about 6 to 7 inches across, and quite thin, maybe 1/8th to 1/16th of an inch.
+It works best to roll a couple of times in one direction, turn the dough or your rolling pin a quarter turn, roll a couple more times, and continue this until you have a fairly round tortilla, 6 to 7 inches across, and quite thin.

 Now, this part is very important: there is absolutely no need to attempt perfectly round tortillas.
 (Unless you’re like that....)
 The more rustic and avant garde your shapes, the more convinced your fellow diners will be that you have made these from scratch!